jkrygo/azure-terraform-lab/README.md

 Added a public IP, network interface, and Windows Server 2022 VM.
 The VM references the NIC, which references the subnet, creating an implicit dependency chain that Terraform resolves automatically.

+The admin password is passed via an input variable rather than hardcoded.
+The variable is defined in `variables.tf` and marked as `sensitive = true` so it is never printed in plan or apply output.
+The actual value is supplied at runtime via a `.tfvars` file which is excluded from version control via `.gitignore`.

 ```hcl
 resource "azurerm_public_ip" "lab" {
   name                = "pip-terraform-lab"